-Sometimes you need to step away from work—whether it’s for vacation, travel, training, or a personal appointment.
+Sometimes you need to step away from work, whether it’s for a vacation, business trip, training, or a personal appointment.

-Whether you can check your email inbox or not, an out-of-office message lets anyone contacting you know of your unavailability.
+Whether you can check your email or not, an out-of-office message lets people know you’re unavailable and when they can expect a response.

 Customers value fast responses, especially when they need help.
-When a support agent is unavailable, an OOO message helps set the right expectations and maintains a positive customer experience.
+When a support agent is unavailable, an out-of-office (OOO) message helps set the right expectations and maintains a positive customer experience.

 Up to 90% of customers cite immediate responses as a key metric for their satisfaction.